mount rainier Apparel guide

 Hard Shell Jacket

-Your hard shell coat should be made of a water proof, nylon material (such as gore-tex).
+Your hard shell coat should be made of a water proof, air permeable fabric.
 A thinner and lighter weight jacket is ample, and ideal for the climb.
 It should have an attached hood for protection from the elements.
 We recommend a non-insulated jacket for this layer.

 The logic behind Hard Shells with Peter Whittaker and Melissa Arnot

 The parka is primarily worn during breaks to maintain your body temperature in the cold and wind of the climb.
 The parka may also be worn on the upper mountain as a piece of emergency backup gear.
-The parka must have an insulated hood to allow you to batten down the hatches and remain warm throughout any conditions.
+The parka must have an insulated hood to allow you to batten down the hatches and remain warm throughout any conditions, and should fit over all your other layers, so you may want to size up.

 These expedition-style heavy parkas should extend below the waist and must have an insulated hood.
 We recommend down rather than synthetic fill as down weigh less.
 The parka does not have to be waterproof, though that is a nice feature.
 Here are a few of our top Parkas.